 The higher carbon dioxide levels in the air trapped sunlight and heated up the Earth, turning almost the entire planet into a sprawling swamp that was the habitat of these giant creatures.

 But the biggest difference between our world and Carboniferous was actually something tiny.

-But just like respiration, burning these chemicals reintroduces carbon dioxide into the air.
+But just like with respiration, burning fossil fuels reintroduces carbon dioxide into the air.

-This means that it acts as a chemical blanket in the atmosphere.
-The global swamplands of the Carboniferous were caused by a blanket that was way too thick.
+Carbon dioxide is an atmospheric blanket that lets in sunlight, but traps it once it gets through.
+The hot, global swamps of the Carboniferous were caused by a carbon dioxide blanket that was way too thick.

 But since the Industrial Revolution, burning fossil fuels has spread from a few European countries to the entire world and simultaneously, our population has exploded.
 The the amount of carbon dioxide in the atmosphere has increased by a whopping 45%.

 The effect on global temperatures has been dramatic, and even now has permanently changed our climate.
 We are already seeing melting ice caps and rising water levels, as well as changes in rainfall patterns and the intensity of storms.

 Our actions now and in the following decades will determine how severe these effects will be.

 The best visualisation I’ve come across is embedded below.
 If it doesn’t work, click here to go through to XKCD and see it.